 What does pending mean in real estate?

 For a home that is listed as pending, there is an agreement in place, all contingencies have been addressed, and the deal is on the cusp of being completed.
-It is still possible for a deal in this situation to fall through, but it is much less common, and some agents may not be willing to accept offers on listings where a sale is pending.
-Still, there is no harm in asking, as there is no legal barrier to making an offer on a property until the sale is final.
+It is still possible for a deal in this situation to fall through, but it is much less common, and some real estate agents may not be willing to accept offers on homes where a sale is pending.
+Still, there is no harm in asking, as there is no legal barrier to making an offer on a house until the sale is final.

 If you would like more information on what different listing statuses mean, take a look at our Real Estate Glossary entry on real estate listing statuses, and if you still have questions or would like to make an offer on a specific listing that is contingent, pending, or under contract, our Howard Hanna agents are here to assist you!